dbro/dwm-db/README.md

 statusbar.sh
 ------------

 A shell script which provides information to the dwm status bar.
+Simple, but not very flexible.
+In spite of my poor shell code, it seems to use less cpu than a comparable xmobar script.

 * CPU, Memory, Swap usage
 * Network throughput and wireless signal strength (if detected)